 Andy and Anna bought Monkton House after falling completely in love with it, and are only the seventh owners in more than five centuries.
 Between them they have family scattered across four continents and after helping to organise several wonderful family gatherings, they went in search of the perfect place to enable others to experience the same.

-They have four children, two dogs and two chickens and love spending time with family and friends, camping and eating good food.
+They have four children and two dogs and love spending time with family and friends, camping and eating good food.

 Their dream is to make the house as eco-friendly as possible whilst keeping its unique character, and are planning exciting (to them) changes, beginning with boilers, solar panels, greenhouses and toilets.

 Andy was born in Glasgow, Scotland to Scottish parents and speaks English and French.
 His French is Scottish Standard Grade (fluent in his head) level so he is happy to talk to you about how old he is, where he lives and the yellow bicycle stuck in the tree but please don't actually speak to him in French or he will run away.

 After working in financial services for 20 years Andy jumped (or was he pushed?) at the opportunity to try something new.
 He gladly swapped spreadsheets, monthly reporting and endless committees for completely different spreadsheets (accountants love a good spreadsheet!), planning applications, listed building consents, stonemasons, furniture building, making people's dreams come true and responding to happy customer reviews (hopefully!).